BelmaDedic/be_and_fe_task/README.md

 Data from two given arrays (userPhoneNumberData and userEmailsData) can be found in "prepareDataService.ts".
 Logic of merging them in one array can be found in file "combineArraysService.ts".
 For merge them you need to run "http://localhost:5000/add-users-from-given-arrays".

+Note: Search by id works in the way that you can go to: "http://localhost:3001/UserDetails/:id".
+So that mean you don't need to enter this page via user details button, you can directly visit it if you know user id.

 Note: If you make some changes on code you can run "npx prettier --write ." in root of project to make pretty code.